How Two Sisters Used an FHA Duplex to Qualify Together and Later Buy Their Own Homes

 Each sister moved forward independently, using the equity they built together.

-The Result
+The Outcome

 Today, both sisters own their own homes and are exactly where they want to be.

 As one of them shared in a review, “If you’re stuck and think you can’t buy, talk to Armando Novelo.
-He helped us see options we didn’t know we had and made a plan that actually worked.”
+He helped us see options we didn’t know we had and made a plan that actually worked.

 Not everyone’s path to homeownership is linear.